mkdecisiondev/devdocs/aws/advanced-topics/webpack/webpack.md

 Let's install all the dev dependencies we'll need for Babel: `$ pnpm i babel-core babel-loader babel-plugin-transform-async-to-generator babel-plugin-transform-es2015-modules-commonjs babel-preset-env --save-dev`.

 Finally, let's add the AWS SDK.
 We don't need this as a dependency in production, as any function uploaded to Lambda automatically has access to the entire SDK.
-However, since this is not the case in a dev environment, let's install it with `pnpm i aws-sdk` so we can use AWS functions when testing (though normally API's such as this should be mocked when testing).
+However, since this is not the case in a dev environment, let's install it with `pnpm i aws-sdk --save-dev` so we can use AWS functions when testing (though normally API's such as this should be mocked when testing).

 ## Setting Up Babel and Webpack